vitessio/website/content/en/docs/21.0/user-guides/schema-changes/managed-online-schema-changes.md

   - `ALTER VIEW` and `DROP VIEW` are internally modified to allow quick revert.
 - Vitess provides the user a mechanism to view migration status, launch (if required), complete (if required), cancel or retry migrations, based on the job ID.

-## Syntax and supported statements
+## Syntax and Supported Statements

 Online DDL applies to the following statements: